 Finally, in addition to the aforementioned activities, PSU personnel perform educational services at area schools, attend local meetings, and provide law enforcement services at public events.
-Some of the events the PSU participated in during 2021 were: motor carrier inspections, high visibility traffic enforcement, and a select number of other community events (participation in events was limited due to the continuation of the COVID-19 pandemic).
+Some of the events the PSU participated in during 2022 were: motor carrier inspections, high visibility traffic enforcement, and a select number of other community events.